Obsessive compulsive disorder (OCD)

 Cognitive behavioural therapy is a talking therapy that aims to help overcome problems by recognising and changing the way an individual thinks and behaves.

 The therapy looks to teach the person that it isn’t the thoughts that are the major problem; it’s what the individual makes of those thoughts and how they act on them.
-This is the key to recovering from OCD.

 Exposure and response prevention (ERP)